How To

 Can I use a free tool for professional research?

-What is the difference between a card sort and a tree test?
+What's the difference between a card sort and a tree test?

 A card sort asks participants to organize items into groups, revealing how they think information should be structured.
 A tree test gives participants a predefined structure and asks them to find specific items, revealing whether the structure works.
 They answer opposite questions: card sorting tells you how to build the IA, tree testing tells you whether the IA you built works.
 The strongest approach is to run a card sort first, build the navigation based on the results, then validate it with a tree test.
-Several tools in this comparison — CardSort, Optimal Workshop, and UXtweak — support both methods, which makes this workflow straightforward.
+Several tools in this comparison — ValidateThat, Optimal Workshop, and UXtweak — support both methods natively, which makes this workflow straightforward.
 For a detailed comparison, see card sorting vs tree testing: when to use each.

 Further reading